Skip to main content

 Connection: IMAP / Exchange / iCloud

-Apple Mail is already on your iPhone.
-The iOS 18 update added Categories, automatically sorting your inbox into Primary, Transactions, Updates, and Promotions.
-It works similarly to Gmail's tabs, but across all your email accounts.
+Apple Mail is already on your iPhone, and with iOS 18, that's no longer an apology.
+Categories automatically sorts your inbox into Primary, Transactions, Updates, and Promotions — similar to Gmail's tabs but working across all your accounts.
+You don't configure it.
+It just works.

 3. Gmail: Best for Google Ecosystem